ikarus-project/ikarus/docs/website/01_framework/localFunctions.md

 k.evaluateDerivative(ipIndex, wrt(coeff(i), spatial(d)));
 ```

-To use these expression there are addition exported static types for all expressions
+To use these expressions, there are additional exported static types for all expressions.
 ```cpp
 constexpr bool isLeaf; // (1)
 constexpr bool children; // (2)
 ```

-1. This is true if the underlying expression is one of the above Local functions that really contain the coefficients, see [Implementations](#implementations).
+1. This is true if the underlying expression is one of the above local functions that really contain the coefficients; see [Implementations](#implementations).
-2. Returns the number of children.
-2 for binary expressions and 1 for unary expressions.
+2. Returns the number of children (2 for binary expressions and 1 for unary expressions).

 !!! note
-    To use these expression you can simply include the header `#!cpp #include <dune/localfefunctions/expressions.hh>`.
+    To use these expression, simply include the header `#!cpp #include <dune/localfefunctions/expressions.hh>`.

-# Tagging leaf local functions
+## Tagging leaf local functions
 In the context of mixed finite elements, there are usually several local functions that contribute to the energy.
-These stems from different local bases.
+These stem from different local bases.
-For example consider the Q1P0 element where displacements are interpolated by using the four bilinear ansatz function and the element-wise constant pressure field.
+For example, consider the Q1P0 element, where displacements are interpolated by using the four bilinear ansatz functions and the element-wise constant pressure field.

-Then, to obtain gradients and Hessians, we need to differentiate wrt. different coefficients.
-This can be done by tagging the local function at construction.
+Then, to obtain gradients and Hessians, we need to differentiate w.r.t. different coefficients.
+This can be done by tagging the local function during construction.
 ```cpp
 using namespace Dune::Indices;
 auto f = Ikarus::StandardLocalFunction(localBasis0, coeffVectors0, sharedGeometry, _0);